particle-iot/docs/src/content/reference/device-os/firmware.md

 Particle Workbench by using **Particle: Install Library** or in the Web IDE by searching for **DeviceNameHelperRK**.

+Requesting the device name uses two data operations, one for the request and one for the response.

 ### Get random seed

 Grab 40 bytes of randomness from the cloud and {e}n{c}r{y}p{t} away!